 Lately, I’ve been seeing more and more anxious kids in my pediatric practice.
 I recently saw a 15-year-old patient who had been experiencing “shaking” episodes.
-Initially, I was worried that it could be seizures, but after a thorough evaluation and a deep conversation, it was apparent that she was having anxiety attacks.
-She was a very stressed 10th grader who had too much on her plate.
+Initially, I was worried that it could be seizures, but after a thorough evaluation and a deep conversation, it was apparent that they had anxiety attacks.
+The patient was a very stressed 10th grader who had too much on their plate.

 What is going on?
 What has contributed to this startling trend of our kids having more emotional and mental health issues?